urbanairship/airship-flutter/DEV_README.md

 Replace NEW_VERSION with your semantic version (i.e. 3.0.0):

-Replace PATH_TO_DOCS with your path to the generated docs version (i.e. doc/api):
+Replace PATH_TO_DOCS with your path to the generated docs version (i.e. doc):

 `./scripts/docs.sh -u NEW_VERSION PATH_TO_DOCS`